czw1296924847/EQ-Web/README.md

 # EQ-Web
-EQ-Web is a web project used for seismology including magnitude estimation and so on. <br>
+EQ-Web is a web backend used for seismology including magnitude estimation and so on. <br>
 But in reality, EQ-Web can be extended to any deep learning or machine learning models. <br>